yerf123/course-RH/book/duckietown-robotics-development/04_advanced/02_devel_duckietown/00_devel_dt.md

     laptop $ dts devel build -f --arch amd64

+Note: If the above command is not recognized, you will first have to install it with `dts install devel`.

 If you correctly installed Docker and the duckietown-shell, you should see a long log that ends with something like the following:
 <figure>